WordPress/gutenberg/packages/components/src/color-picker/README.md

 ### `onChange`: `(hex8Color: string) => void`

 Fired when the color changes.
-Always passes a hex8 color string.
+Always passes a hex or hex8 color string.

 - Required: No